CDRT/mk_docs/docs/guides/sus/su_dg/index.md

 **_System Update, Update Retriever, Thin Installer_**

+!!! info ""
-?>Before using this information and the product it supports, read the general information in **Appendix C: Notices**
+   Before using this information and the product it supports, read the general information in **Appendix C: Notices**

 **Online Edition (November 2021)**